alir128/HackLabsWebDevWorkshop/README.md

    console.log("Example app listening at http://%s:%s", host, port) })
 ```
+This code adds a post request which essentially helps us send data back to our server.

 7. Also now in the views folder create a file called todo.ejs and paste the following code: